Yonghyunkkk/react-movie-web-service/README.md

 # React Movie Web Service
-The purpose of this project is to get used to ReactJS and API fectch.
+The purpose of this project is to get used to ReactJS and API fetch.

 This website uses the Movie API from the YTS website.